kaerus-component/uP/README.md

   Resolves a promise and performs unwrapping if necessary

-  * param Objectvalue - Promise or literal
+  * param Object value - Promise or literal
   * return Object promise

   Example: resolve a literal